PatrickUlbrich/Forecasting-Fuel-Prices/README.md

 ## Requirements

-The tankerkoenig.Rmd requires the University-specific fhswf package to be knitted.
+The tankerkoenig.Rmd requires R and the University-specific fhswf package to be knitted.
 A guide for downloading the required packages is provided here: https://bchwtz.github.io/bchwtz-stat/fhswf-package.html

 The tankerkoenig.Rmd file also requires the following environment variables to be defined: